waimea-ammacintosh/level3-project-music-roster/docs/evidence/sprint-0-requirements.md

 ### Impact / Considerations

 When I make my app, I will need to consider Nielsens Useability Heuristics while designing the layout and UX of the app, so the users have a good time using my app.
+I will make sure the layout of my site is consistant across all pages, especially the location of essential things like the nav bar.
+I will also make sure my website shows updates when a user completes an action, such as showing 'Account created' when a user finishes creating an account.
 This implication will impact my app, as it will severely impact my design, as I will need to make sure my app is useable when I design the app, and when I implement my design.